naanTha/Machine-Learning/README.md

 # Machine-Learning Assignment
 ---

-This repository conatins the solved assignment of Machine Learning Course by *Andrew Ng*.
+This repository conatins the solved assignment of Machine Learning Course.